lightning/bolts/02-peer-protocol.md

 #### Requirements

+Both peers:
+  - if `option_simplified_commitment` was negotiated:
+    - `option_simplified_commitment` applies to all commitment and HTLC transactions
+  - otherwise:
+    - `option_simplified_commitment` does not apply to any commitment or HTLC transactions

 The sender MUST set:
   - `channel_id` by exclusive-OR of the `funding_txid` and the `funding_output_index` from the `funding_created` message.
   - `signature` to the valid signature, using its `funding_pubkey` for the initial commitment transaction, as defined in [BOLT #3](03-transactions.md#commitment-transaction).